Legendrian contact homology in the product of a punctured Riemann surface and the real line: A DGA for Legendrian knots in .

 \subsection{Linearized Contact Homology}

-It can be difficult to show that two DGAs are not stable tame isomorphic.
-One tool show that two DGAs are not stable tame isomorphic is linearized contact homology, originally introduced by Chekanov in \cite{CHEK}.
+It can be difficult to show that two DGA's are not stable tame isomorphic.
+One tool to show that two DGA's are not stable tame isomorphic is linearized contact homology, originally introduced by Chekanov in \cite{CHEK}.
 In linearized contact homology a new differential is constructed acting on the DGA filtered by word length.
 Let $A$ be a DGA with coefficients from a field (in our case $\Z_2$).
 We can filter $A$ by word length by letting $A_n$ be the vector space generated by words of length at most $n$ in the generators.
 We say that a differential is augmented if for each generator $a\in A$ we have that $da$ contains no constant term.
-An augmented differential acting on $A$ induces a differential $d_1$ on $A_1$ by acting with $d$ on some element in $A_n$ and then projecting back to $A_n$.
+An augmented differential acting on $A$ induces a differential $d_1$ on $A_1$ by acting with $d$ on some element in $A_1$ and then projecting back to $A_1$.
 Since $d_0=0$ the word length never decreases.
 The linearized contact homology of $A$ is then $ker(d_1)\slash Im(d_1)$.
-To any such homology we have an associated Chekanov-Poincaré polynomial $p(\lambda)$ where the coefficient before $\lambda^n$ is the dimension of the $n$-graded components of $ker(d_1)\slash Im(d_1)$ (where the grading is $A$:s original grading).
-To construct an augmented differential $d'$ from a differential $d$ we let $d'=c\circ d\circ c$ where $c$ is zero on the coefficient ring and maps generators $a_i$ to $a_i+c_i$ where $c_i$ lies in the coefficient ring.
+To any such homology we have an associated Chekanov-Poincar\'{e} polynomial $p(\lambda)$ where the coefficient before $\lambda^n$ is the dimension of the $n$-graded components of $ker(d_1)\slash Im(d_1)$ (where the grading is $A$'s original grading).
+To construct an augmented differential $d'$ from a differential $d$ we let $d'=c\circ d\circ c$ where $c$ is zero on the coefficient ring and maps generators $a_i$ to $a_i+c_i$ where $c_i$ lies in the coefficient ring such that $c_i=0$ if $|a_i|\neq0$.
 The map $c$ is then called an augmentation if it leads to an augmented differential.
-The set of Chekanov-Poincaré polynomials arising from augmentations is an invariant up to stably tame isomorphism.
+The set of Chekanov-Poincar\'{e} polynomials arising from augmentations is an invariant up to stably tame isomorphism.